MEET OUR TEAM

 Dr. Pontillo received a Bachelor’s degree in Psychology from the University of British Columbia.
 She went on to earn a Master’s and Doctorate in Psychology at the University of California, Los Angeles, rated one of the top Clinical Psychology training programs in the U.S. She completed an internship in the School of Medicine at the University of California, San Diego, and then a specialized pediatric early childhood post-doctoral training program at the Developmental Evaluation Clinic at Rady Children’s Hospital.
 Dr. Pontillo opened San Diego Kids First in 2005, with the passion of identifying children’s strengths as well as their challenges, enabling them to maximize their developmental potential.

 In addition to her work at San Diego Kids First, Dr. Pontillo is a Voluntary Assistant Clinical Professor at the University of California San Diego, Department of Psychiatry, School of Medicine.
 There, she supervises Child/Adolescent Psychiatry Fellows in their final year of training.
-Additionally, Dr. Pontillo is an Adjunct Faculty Member at Alliant International University where she is a Clinical Supervisor for the Alliant Educational Foundation sponsored site.
+Additionally, Dr. Pontillo is a Site/Clinical Supervisor at Alliant International University where she provides guidance and supervision for doctoral students.
 Dr. Pontillo has also developed a downloadable online parent training course (entitled “Bright Stars”) for parents and teachers of children with high-functioning Autism Spectrum Disorder.
 She has participated in numerous speaking engagements, media interviews, and podcasts.
 Click here to learn more about Dr. Pontillo’s other professional activities.

 Dr. Pontillo’s specialties include: Autism Spectrum Disorder (ASD), ADHD/attention issues, learning disabilities/differences, giftedness, anxiety, emotional regulation skills training, social skills training, stress management, oppositional-defiant disorder (ODD), behavioral challenges, and other child developmental delays or concerns.
 She is trained in CBT (Cognitive-Behavioral Therapy), short-term solution-focused therapy, and psychodynamic therapy.
 She is an expert in diagnostic assessment and conducts both abbreviated and comprehensive batteries, depending on the needs of the family.
 She provides consultations, treatment planning, and follow-up sessions, and is directly involved in all evaluations conducted at SDKF.
 Dr. Pontillo consults regularly with all staff clinicians at SDKF to ensure all SDKF families receive the highest quality of care.